 - life cycle costing

-- maintenance strategies and replacement
+- maintenance and replacement strategies for cost minimization

 - assessment methods